 Well, I was so happy with that find that I started thinking up other upgrades that would be nice.
 Maybe a new coffee table, a new sofa, some bedside tables could be good.
 And it begins.
 I gotta get more stuff!
 I gotta get that satisfaction!
 And so the chain grows… choking your wallet like an MMA fighter on pay-per-view night.

-Spending sometimes breeds more spending.
+Spending sometimes breeds more spending – which can lead to credit card debt.
 Luckily, I recognized what was happening and reined it in before I went on a shopping spree.
 At least I was looking for bargains, though.
 Splurging hurts less when you’re a bargain shopper.

 The only way to avoid this chain is to recognize it.
 If you feel yourself thinking about several big purchases, stop and think about what you actually need.
 Are you spending out of necessity, or just splurging because it feels good?
 Maybe you DO need a new couch or table.
 If so, go for it.
 Just think about your reasons for spending.
 Is your current couch comfortable, clean, and sturdy?
 Maybe it’s just ugly and you want a new one.
 That’s fine too.
 We all have our own standards for what’s sufficient and I’m not going to try to change yours.